Food delivery

-Retail food delivery is a courier service in which a restaurant, store, or independent food-delivery company delivers food to a customer.
-An order is typically made either through a restaurant or grocer's website or mobile app, or through a food ordering company.
+Food delivery is a courier service in which a restaurant, store, or independent food-delivery company delivers food to a customer.
+An order is typically made either by telephone, through the supplier's website or mobile app, or through a third party food ordering service.
 The delivered items can include entrees, sides, drinks, desserts, or grocery items and are typically delivered in boxes or bags.
 The delivery person will normally drive a car, but in bigger cities where homes and restaurants are closer together, they may use bikes or motorized scooters.

-Recently, online food delivery through third-party companies have become a growing industry and caused a "delivery revolution."
+Due to shifting habits in response to lockdowns and restrictions from the COVID-19 pandemic, online food delivery through third-party companies has become a growing industry and caused a "delivery revolution."
 Nascent technologies, such as autonomous vehicles have also been used to complete deliveries.

 Customers can, depending on the delivery company, choose to pay online or in person, with cash or card.
 A flat rate delivery fee is often charged with what the customer has bought.
 Sometimes no delivery fees are charged depending upon the situation.
-Tips are often customary for food delivery service.
+Tips are sometimes customary for food delivery service.
 Contactless delivery may also be an option.

 Other aspects of food delivery include catering and wholesale food service deliveries to restaurants, cafeterias, health care facilities, and caterers by foodservice distributors.

 History

 The first food delivery service was for naengmyeon (cold noodle) in Korea, recorded in 1768.
 Haejang-guk (hangover soup) was also delivered for the yangban in the 1800s.
 Advertisement for food delivery and catering also appeared in the newspaper in 1906.

+The Muffin Man is a nursery rhyme first recorded in 1820.
+Victorian households often had fresh food delivered, with the door-to-door vendor of English muffins known as the muffin man.

+In 1962, an Edinburgh fish and chip shop started delivering fish suppers, chicken and hamburgers by car within the Edinburgh metropolitan area.
+The food was delivered in a stainless steel insulated pot to keep it warm.